+We carried out an interview recently with UPVC door Repair Leeds, who repair all types of UPVC doors, UPVC windows, UPVC Locks and mechanisms in Leeds.
 In essence, provided your home doesn’t have especially weak security areas elsewhere, locking your door all of the time, should be enough to keep burglars out of your home – provided you remember to do it all of the time.
 That said, a lot depends on both the quality of your door(s) and locking systems.
 Old doors that aren’t reinforced with a material such as steel, may be vulnerable to kicking or bashing attempts from a really determined burglar or intruder, while an outdated or faulty locking system, may prove little challenge to a seasoned criminal.

 With this in mind, it’s important that you invest in a quality door and locking system, before worrying about any other potentially vulnerable areas of your home, such as the sliding patio doors, garage or windows.

 Let’s look at some of the best types of locks for homes, and as always, should you require more detailed information about any of them, or wish to seek advice directly from a licensed locksmith, you can do so at your convenience:

 The importance of investing in high security locks for your home

 Having a good quality deadbolt professionally installed on your main entranceways is a great place to start, and with a steel bolt extending into the door jamb and strike plate of the frame, the door becomes virtually impossible to enter with any level of force.

 Double cylinder deadbolts are a fantastic choice, as they are able to routinely withstand lock picking, bumping, snapping, drilling and a whole host of other criminal tactics deployed by burglars and intruders.